Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 for downloading and decrypting attachments, seeing as that was the original inspiration for this endeavour.

+Someone may want to create a nice command-line tool on top of the library, but I don't have any intention of being that someone (for now, anyways).

 I've also got a lot of experience writing FFI code, so I'm intending to write bindings so the library is usable from Python (my dotfiles install script is written in Python) and C. I might wait a bit to flesh out the crate's API